Japanuspus/adventofcode/2023/README.md

 Runtime is so-so.
 Only obvious implementation inefficiency is repeating the spin cycles after finding the period, so I expect I am missing some algorithmic insight.

+## Day 15: Lens Library (230us)

+Used `let mut boxes: Vec<HashMap<&str, (u32, u8)>>` for storing boxes, with the first entry being the operation index to get correct front-to-back ordering.
+Worked fine, but I feel I have overlooked a data structure that would achieve this in a more scalable way.